-Please welcome Stephanie from Make and Tell, one of my newest Creative Contributors.
+Please welcome Stephanie from Make and Tell!
 Steph brings us creative inspiration all the way from Australia and I just love her fresh style!
-I think you’ll like this darling Paint Chip Garland she whipped up for TCB readers!
-See what my other Creative Contributors have done this month!
-Check out this Special Dates Pillow.
+I think you’ll like this darling DIY Paint Chip Garland she whipped up for TCL readers!
+This is a great tutorial for a simple birthday or party banner.
+Easy to make!

 Paint Chip Garland